 Have you tried healthy baked oatmeal for breakfast before?
 It makes a wonderful early morning treat for those who want a quick yet healthy breakfast.
 This is the first time I’ve made it and I’m sure I will be making it quite often.
 It is packed with healthy ingredients; walnuts, oats, agave syrup, dried and fresh figs. I loved that chewy texture all these ingredients resulted in!
 It is ridiculously easy and makes a great healthy on-the-go breakfast.

 The best thing I love about this recipe is that it is customizable.
 I use dried figs in the batter because the figs and walnuts are my favorite snacks on their own.
 Plus, dried figs are perfect natural sweeteners in this recipe.
 You can make a combination of pecans and dates if you like.
-Did I tell you that this healthy baked oatmeal recipe is refined sugar-free?
+Did I tell you that this healthy baked oatmeal recipe is refined sugar-free just like our naturally sweetened fig loaf cake?
 In addition to dried figs, agave syrup is used as the sweetener.

 As for topping, slices of fresh figs work perfectly on it.
 Don’t you think they look so tempting?
 To be honest, I find fresh figs ten times more tempting than any chocolate treat.
 If you don’t have fresh figs on hand when you decide to make this recipe or if they are not in the season then, you can use any fruit you like.
 For example, pears, apples, peaches or berries would be awesome on and in this baked oatmeal.

-If you like chewy oatmeal cookies like our Chewy Oatmeal Raisin Cookies, this Healthy Baked Oatmeal with Figs recipe is perfect for you.
+If you like chewy oatmeal cookies, this fig oatmeal recipe is perfect for you.
 It’s like you have a huge oatmeal cookie on your plate in the form of a slice of pie.

 If you don’t have time to prepare Crepes with Mascarpone Cream and Balsamic Strawberries for an awesome breakfast, bookmark it for the weekend and try this super easy recipe.